Alamofire + AlamofireObjectMapper

 }

-To simplify how the app communicates with the api, let’s create a base class for api-based services.
+To simplify how an app communicates with the API, let’s create a base class for API-based services.
 Add an Alamofire folder to the Api folder, then add this file to it:

 import Alamofire